-How to use it:the nuts can be baked, roasted, boiled or microwaved.
+The nuts can be baked, roasted, boiled or microwaved.
 Remember to score a cross in them to stop them from exploding when they are cooked.
-Once cooked and peeled they can be eaten as they are or used in deserts and stuffings.
+Once cooked and peeled they can be eaten as they are or used in desserts and stuffings.
 You can also candy them, puree them or store them in syrup.

 You’ll find the best crop at the foot of large established trees.
 Trees start dropping nuts from October and into late autumn and early winter.